alissonsalin/adp-labs-operation-test/README.md

 ## RUNNING

-There are two way to run the test:
+There are two way to run the project:

 1. **npm start**
 2. **npm run scheduler**